 What about wild camping.

 The rules around wild camping have always been open to some interpretation - see our guide here.
-If anything, wait until 12th April in England and wait for further announcements to be made from Wales, Scotland and N.Ireland about travelling and overnight stays.
+From 12th April in England and Wales, you will able to wild camp.
+Wild camping will then be allowed in Scotland on 26th April.

 Is it safe to go camping?

 As with everything else at the moment, camping is something that needs to be risk-assessed and approached sensibly.
 That said, there are a number of factors that suggest camping is a fairly low-risk activity if done right.

 Campsites have lots of open space and should make social distancing easy.
 There is also evidence to suggest that infection is much more difficult in the open air – where particles can disperse quickly.
 If you are cooking your own food and sleeping in your own tent, with other people within your family or close group, then there is little increased risk of catching Covid-19.

 But what about toilets and facilities?